An episode with all the right ingredients!

 Melanie Deziel is a keynote speaker and award-winning branded content creator who is passionate about helping individuals, teams, and organizations unlock their creative potential and organize their creative efforts.

 “You’re autistic way before you get a medical diagnosis.
-Your parents were autistic, your grandparents were autistic, your great-grandparents were autistic.
-You don’t need some neurotypical with a degree to come along and pronounce you autistic. “ - Matt
+Your parents were autistic, your grandparents were autistic, and your great-grandparents were autistic.
+You don’t need some neurotypical with a degree to come along and pronounce you autistic. “ - Matt Lowry LPP

 “Her whole thing, which was setting off my justice sensitivity alarms, was that people who don’t have a lot of money also deserve to live well.
 They also have taste.
 They also want their homes to be beautiful.
 She got a lot of flack for that decision, but she saw the gap in the marketplace.
 She’s like, ‘just because someone doesn’t have a lot of money, doesn’t mean they don’t like nice pots and pans or want beautiful curtains or whatever else.” - Melanie